New Orleans, Louisiana, USA

 ---|---|---|---|---|---|

 The Rampart-St. Claude (AKA Loyola-UPT) Streetcar is a heritage streetcar service on an east-west alignment.
-It runs from Union Passenger Terminal in the west to Elysium Fields Ave in the east via Loyola, Rampart and St. Claude Avenues, serving 11 stations.
-Service along the Rampart Streetcar is currently suspended.
+It runs from Union Passenger Terminal in the west to Elysium Fields Ave in the east via Loyola, Rampart and St. Claude Avenues, serving 12 stations.
+Service is currently combined with the 2 Riverfront to form the 49 Loyola-Riverfront.
+The strip map above shows this current service pattern.

 The Rampart-St. Claude Streetcar was opened in October 2016.
-The Riverfront Streetcar is owned and operated by the New Orleans Regional Transit Authority.
+The Rampart-St. Claude Streetcar is owned and operated by the New Orleans Regional Transit Authority.

 Service | M-F Midday | M-F Rush | Sat. | Sun. | Notes |